Covariance-based method for eigenstate factorization and generalized singlets: Singlet dimerization for general spin

-Finally, it can be checked that for $s_p\geq 1$ Eq.\ \eqref{C8} (equivalent to Eq.\ \eqref{fac2}) is also necessary amongst internal Hamiltonians quadratic in the spin operators since the total spin components $S_{p}^\mu$ and the $S_{i_p}^2=s_p(s_p+1)$ are the only linear and quadratic conserved local quantities.
+Finally, it can be checked that for $s_p\geq 1$ Eq.\ \eqref{D8} is also necessary amongst internal Hamiltonians quadratic in the spin operators, since the total spin components $S_{p}^\mu$ and the $(S_{p}^i)^2=s_p(s_p+1)$ are the only linear and quadratic conserved local quantities.